AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 To data-bind a Table, you need the main model, the collection property, and the text display attribute for each table column.

-This involves using the `bind` keyword mentioned above in addition to a special `column_properties` keyword that takes the table column text attribute methods.
+This involves using the `<=>` operator in addition to a special `column_properties` kwarg that takes an array that maps table columns to model attributes.

-It assumes you have defined the table columns via `table_column` widget.
+It assumes you have already defined table columns via the `table_column` `table`-nested widget.

 Example: